 - An expectation exists in society that confidence will be kept in medical settings.
 This expectation makes people trust those who care for them in times of illness.
 Because the expectation exists, and because of the inequality in intimate disclosures, medical care providers have a special obligation to be trustworthy and loyal.

 - The effectiveness of medicine often depends upon patients revealing intimate details and secrets of their lives.
-The breaking of confidences would have a negative effect on medicine because patients would be less likely to entrust these intimate details to their providers if the might be revealed to others.
-(Utilitarian ethics) Thus routinely breaking confidence harms the therapeutic relationship.
+The breaking of confidences would have a negative effect on medicine because patients would be less likely to entrust these intimate details to their providers if they might be revealed to others (utilitarian ethics).
+Thus routinely breaking confidence harms the therapeutic relationship.